Weber Pulse 1000 review: is this the best balcony barbecue?

-To sum up this Weber Pulse 1000 review: city-dwellers who don’t want to break the terms of their lease will love this piece of kit.
+To sum up this Weber Pulse 1000 review: city-dwellers will love this piece of kit.
 This electric barbecue is compact, easy to use and surprisingly effective.
 It’s one of the best barbecues you can get for a balcony.

-Living in the centre of town is all well and good until it comes to barbecue season and your lease has banned you from grilling outside.
-At long last, there’s a loophole.
-The Weber Pulse 1000 does away with the flames and doesn’t use any fuel, it’s completely electric so you can use it on any balcony or small outside space.
+Living in the centre of town is all well and good until it comes to barbecue season and you're unable to grill outside.
+At long last, there might be a loophole in the form of an electric barbecue - although don't take my word for it make sure you check your lease agreement first.
+The Weber Pulse 1000 does away with the flames and doesn’t use any fuel, it’s completely electric so you can use it on balconies or small outside space.
 You might be wary of an electric barbecue - I was at first, then I tried it, and was surprised by the smoky barbecue flavour and grill sears it gave my food.
 I’m a complete convert.

 Weber Pulse 1000 review: price and features